 One witness will help accident victims claim the full compensation they deserve.
 When multiple eyewitnesses can all testify to the same facts and say they all saw the same thing, it will strengthen a case even more.

 It is for this reason that it is critical to always locate eyewitnesses after a crash and to exchange contact information with them afterward.
-This way, your car accident lawyer can locate them while they are working on your case and obtain their statements.
+This way, your lawyer can locate them while they are working on your case and obtain their statements.

 Unfortunately, not all eyewitness statements are considered equal.
 The strength of an eyewitness’ statement will depend on how credible the witness is.